 Bradford West Gwillimbury real estate guide & listings for sale

-Bradford West Gwillimbury is quiet, as there isn't a lot of street noise or city clamour - although that is not the case close to the railway line or Highway 400.
-Parks aren't well-spread out, resulting in them being very hard to get to from most locations within this part of the Toronto metropolitan area.
+Bradford West Gwillimbury is good for those who prefer quiet surroundings, as there isn't a lot of street noise or city clamour - however some parts can be quite noisy, especially closer to the railway line or Highway 400.
+Public green spaces aren't well-spread out, which makes them very difficult to reach.

-In Bradford West Gwillimbury, many buildings are single detached homes, and the remaining properties are mainly townhouses.
-This part of the Toronto metropolitan area is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy roughly 85% of the units in Bradford West Gwillimbury while the remainder are rented.
-Roughly 40% of properties in this town were constructed following the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+The predominant housing types in Bradford West Gwillimbury are single detached homes and townhouses.
+This town offers mainly four or more bedroom and three bedroom homes.
+Roughly 85% of the population of this town own their home and the remainder are renters.
+About 40% of properties in this part of the Greater Toronto metropolitan area were constructed following the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.